snotskie/ttrpg/md/index.md

 Also note, several Abilities describe a possible failed Check or lost Contest and say to **protect yourself for $+dcX$** in response.
 When you do, you gain a $+dcX$ bonus to the roll, as though you were Helped by the trait that protected you, possibly turning the failure into a success or loss into a win.
 You can only be protected this way once per roll.
 If multiple effects would protect you this way during the same roll, only one of them applies and you choose which one to use.

 Some Abilities also **require and extend** another Ability.
 Such Abilities cannot be gained until you've first gained the required Ability.
-And when you gain such an Ability, it does not count against your total number of Abilities.
+And when you gain such an Ability, it does not count against your number of Ability Upgrades received.
 However, you can only extend any particular Ability once this way.
 If an Ability would extend an already extended Ability, it still does count against your total number of Abilities.

 And finally, some Abilities, once activated, cannot be activated again until they have been **recharged** by spending Ⓧ from your pool of Blessing Dice.